The Emergency Department is for genuine health emergencies, injuries or serious illness only.

 - suspected stroke

 If you are not in need of emergency or urgent treatment you should contact your GP or NHS 24 Out of Hours on 111.
-Our Minor Injuries Centre is also available for minor treatments from 9am – 9pm 7 days a week.
-For more information see know who to turn to when you are ill.
+Our Minor Injuries Unit is also available for minor treatments from 9am – 9pm 7 days a week.
+For more information see know who to turn to when you are unwell.

-The Emergency Department is located to the rear of Forth Valley Royal, Stirling Road, Larbert, FK5 4WR and is accessible from both directions on the ring road around the building.
+The Emergency Department is located to the rear of Forth Valley Royal Hospital, Stirling Road, Larbert, FK5 4WR and is accessible from both directions on the ring road around the building.